timeplus-io/proton-python-driver/docs/installation.rst

 Dependencies
 ------------

-These distributions will be installed automatically when installing clickhouse-driver.
+These distributions will be installed automatically when installing .

 * `pytz`_ library for timezone calculations.
 * `enum34`_ backported Python 3.4 Enum.